davidcalikes/Marvelous-Matching/docs/README.md

 - __User Stories__

-    * As a user, I want to help pupils achive curriculum-linked learning outcomes.
+    * As a user, I want to help pupils achieve curriculum-linked learning outcomes.

     * As a User, I want to access the game from different platforms.

-    * As a user, I want to change matching catagories without leaving the application.
+    * As a user, I want to change matching categories without leaving the application.

     * As a user, I want to achieve learning outcomes.